irisxu02/palette-generator-experiment/README.md

 ### Octree Quantization
 Submodule created using Dmitry Alimov's https://github.com/delimitry/octree_color_quantizer

 An octree data structure is initialized with the root node representing the entire RGB color space, which will be split into octants.
 For every pixel in the image, the pixel color is added to the leaf node that it is most similar to.
-When a single leaf node becomes too populated, it will split into 8 child nodes each representing a portion of the color space within the parent nod.
+When a single leaf node becomes too populated, it will split into 8 child nodes each representing a portion of the color space within the parent node.
 The process continues recursively until all pixels are represented by leaf nodes.
 The final colors of the palette are calculated by taking the mean of the pixels in each leaf node.

 ## Sample Results